Tire Inflator Amps, Watts, and Volts: What the Numbers Mean

-You’ll judge a tire inflator by volts, amps and watts because they determine fill speed, battery drain and whether the motor can sustain rising pressure without overheating.
-Corded 12V units typically draw 5–15A (60–180W); battery inflators usually draw less and run slower.
-Battery capacity (mAh) and C‑rating set how many fills you’ll get, while duty cycle and motor efficiency limit continuous use.
-The BMS controls peak current and protects cells — keep going to see concrete runtime and calculation examples.
+Judge a tire inflator by volts, amps, and watts.
+These three values determine fill speed, battery drain, and whether the motor can sustain rising pressure without overheating.
+Corded 12V units typically draw 5–15A (60–180W).
+Battery inflators usually draw less and run slower.
+Battery capacity (mAh) and C-rating set how many fills you get, while duty cycle and motor efficiency limit continuous use.
+The BMS controls peak current and protects cells.
+Read on for concrete runtime and calculation examples.

 How Volts, Amps, and Watts Determine Inflator Speed and Pressure